Quiz

 If you are a Sheep reading this, then consider taking these actions on your own initiative before it’s too late.

-Better yet, use these strategic time management strategies in my course and save yourself from becoming a Sheep who needs a Sheep Dog!
+Better yet, use these strategic time management strategies in my time management course.
+Save yourself from becoming a Sheep who needs a Sheep Dog!
 Click Here to learn more about how I can help you.

 Have you ever managed sheep or felt you were a Sheep Dog?
 How did you motivate your flock without hurting team morale?